Q: Who are we and what is our mission?

 Q: What if our patient has passed away?

 A: We are so sorry for your loss.
 Please consider sending your patient’s siblings to Camp Hobé.
 Siblings from bereaved families may attend for three consecutive camp seasons after the patient passes.
 Siblings must meet health and age requirements (see above).

 Q: How does Camp Hobé help my children?

 A: Camp Hobé helps your children by addressing and relieving the psychological, social, and physical impact of cancer and similarly treated disorders.
 Camp lets kids use and rediscover their bodies by letting them do activities they cannot normally do.
 The high level of supervision and medical care we provide makes this possible.
 Camp lets your children be kids again and lets them spend time outside a serious environment playing and learning through play.
 Camp returns kids to a peer group that they may have missed during treatment.
 At camp, living with cancer and similarly treated disorders makes your children part of the crowd.

 Q: How does Camp Hobé promote diversity and inclusion?

 A: Our strength and success is built on the foundation of a wide range of perspectives and experiences.
 Camp Hobé embraces and encourages diversity in many forms.
 We are committed to inclusivity among our community members, including all campers, volunteers, and staff members.
-We strive to provide inclusive programs in a safe and supportive environment for everyone, regardless of their background, race, nationality, gender identity, sexual orientation, religion, belief, age, class, or socioeconomic status.
+We strive to provide inclusive programs in a safe and supportive environment for everyone, regardless of their background, race, nationality, gender identity, gender expression, sexual orientation, religion, belief, age, class, or socioeconomic status.
 We respect, welcome, encourage, and engage diverse perspectives.

 Q: How do I learn more?